 Of course there will be wet, windy days when you don’t go out and that’s fine.
 But don’t stay in for days.
 My mental health takes a real dive when I don’t get outside for a while, so I make it a priority to get out most days, even for just a short time.
 Sometimes I have to force myself, but I never regret it.

-So get out there for a walk, boost your mental health and get your vitamin D (another thing that’s more important than ever during the pandemic).
-But wrap up warm or you’ll be miserable, which leads me to the next point.
+So get out there for a walk, boost your mental health and get your vitamin D. But wrap up warm or you’ll be miserable, which leads me to the next point…

 2. There’s no such thing as bad weather, only bad clothing